UTAustinSPS/data-analysis/data_analysis/_sources/Mathematica/functions_graphs.rst

 	evaluate :math:`h(3,~2)` and make sure you get :math:`(2,~9)`.

 We can base functions on other functions (built-in or user-created) too.
-There are many built-in functions which take functions as arguments.
+There are many built-in functions which take functions as arguments, which we discuss throughout the book.

 .. admonition:: Example: Calculus
 	:class: note